XavierBerger/RPi-Monitor/docs/source/25_addons.rst

 About Addon
 -----------

-About addons is activated by default and present addons feature.
+``About addon`` is activated by default and present addons feature.

 To remove this addons, simply comment out or delete the following lines from ``/etc/rpimonitor/data.conf``.

 ::

-  web.addons.1.title=Addons
-  web.addons.1.addons=about
+  include=/etc/rpimonitor/template/addons.conf

 Top3 Addon
 ----------